joonnoh/joonnoh/README.md

 👋 Hi, I’m @joonnoh

-💻 Linux SysAdmin at Visa and Computer Science student at Oregon State University
+💻 Currently Production Operations Engineer at Meta and Computer Science student at Oregon State University.
+Previously Linux SysAdmin at Visa.

 👀 Looking to become a Software Engineer
 - What I know: